-Reapplication, Appeals, and Withdrawal
+Reapplication, Appeals, and Withdrawal 1 2 3 Section 27.

-Section 27.
 Reapplication for Promotion.
-An unsuccessful candidate for promotion may continue employment at his or her current rank as long as eligible to do so under this Agreement.
-NTTF bargaining unit members who are denied promotion may reapply for promotion after having been employed by the university for an additional three years at an average of 0.3 FTE or greater, accrued at no greater than three terms per academic year.
+An unsuccessful candidate for promotion may 4 continue employment at his or her current rank as long as eligible to do so under this Agreement.
+Career faculty bargaining unit members who are denied promotion may reapply for promotion 5 6 after having been employed by the university for an additional three years at an average of 0.3 7 FTE or greater, accrued at no greater than three terms per academic year.
+8 9 Section 28.

-Section 28.
 Appeal of Promotion Denial.
 Faculty who are denied promotion may appeal the decision through the procedures in Article 21, Tenure and Promotion Denial Appeal.

-Section 29.
+10 11 Section 29.
 Withdrawal of Application.
-A candidate may withdraw an application for promotion in writing to the Provost and the dean at any time before the Provost's decision.
+A candidate may withdraw an application for 12 promotion in writing to the Provost and the dean at any time before the Provost's decision.
+13